fwolfst/magento_remote/README.md

     magento_scrape -b https://theshop -l limit -s startpid

 to display *limit* number of products, starting with product id of *startpid*.

+The form_token for add_to_cart functionality is necessary for specially 'hardened' magento instances, or magento versions >= 1.8 .
+You find it encoded in the URL of any form action that deals with cart additions.
+It was only tested for 'ajax' cart actions.

 Note that all scripts show you information about possible parameters when invoked with `--help`.